 3-6 year olds

 This allows them to work at their own level in each area of the curriculum under the guidance of Montessori teachers.

-Admission into a specific program is based on a child’s developmental readiness.
-Class placement is made with a goal of attaining a balance of age and gender within each program.
-Siblings of children already enrolled in the school and transfer students from other Montessori schools will be given priority in the enrollment process.
+Admission is based on a child’s developmental readiness and class placement is made with a goal of attaining a balance of age and gender within each program.
+Siblings of children already enrolled in the school and transfer students from other Montessori schools are given priority in the enrollment process.

-Enrollment begins in February of each year for the following academic year.
-To begin the process, call or send us an inquiry to be placed on our waiting list and to receive an invitation to a monthly informational “Coffee.”
-Applications will be offered to families who have attended a Coffee.
-Upon acceptance, the remaining enrollment forms and tuition deposit are due to reserve your child’s placement in our program.
+Registration takes place in February of each year for the following academic year.
+To begin the process, parents may call or email to be placed on an invitation list to attend an informational “Coffee.”
+Applications will be offered to families who attend a Coffee.
+Upon acceptance, the remaining enrollment forms and a 10% tuition deposit are due to reserve your child’s placement in our program.

 The Montessori School of Lemont does not discriminate and admits students of any gender, sexual orientation, race, color, religion, national or ethnic origin to all rights, privileges, programs and activities available to students at the school.

 Are you interested in learning more?
-We invite you to attend one of our Open Houses which we call “Coffees.”
-Learn about the Montessori philosophy and curriculum, the admissions process, observe classes while they are in session, and chat with parents, staff and our student ambassadors who will speak about their work and experiences in their classrooms.
-Coffees are one of the few adult-only events at MSOL and are held monthly or until enrollment is filled.
+We invite you to attend an informational session which we call “Coffees.”
+Learn about the Montessori philosophy, curriculum, and our admissions process.
+Observe classes and chat with parents, staff and our student ambassadors about their MSOL experience.
+Coffees are one of the few adult-only events at MSOL and are held monthly starting in November of each year.